Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Useful expressions for DF with fast moving stars

 \section{Useful expressions for DF with fast moving stars}

 Here, we provide the analytical form of the integral over the variable $V$ that appears in equation~\eqref{eq:DF_general_J}, i.e.

 where $v_p$ and $v_\star$ are the MP and star velocities, whereas $p_{\rm max}$ is the maximum impact parameter.
 To compute the integral, we need to consider the two different cases in which $v_p > v_\star$ and $v_p < v_\star$.
-For convenience, we express the result in terms of the Gauss hypergeometric function $F(\bullet) = \ _2F_1(1,5/4,9/4,\bullet)$.\footnote{Alternatively, the interested reader can follow the steps outlined in \citet{Chandrasekhar1941} to obtain an expression in terms of elementary functions.}
+For convenience, we express the result in terms of the Gauss hypergeometric function $F(\bullet) = \ _2F_1(1,5/4,9/4,\bullet)$.\footnote{Alternatively, the interested reader can express $_2F_1$ in terms of elementary functions employing known mathematical relations.
+Moreover, following the steps outlined in \citet{Chandrasekhar1941} a more complicated version of the $J$ integral, without neglecting some non-dominant terms, can be derived to obtain a more general, though cumbersome, expression.}

 When $v_p > v_\star$, the integration yields

 while, when $v_p < v_\star$, we obtain

 where in both expression we have defined